samridhibhardwaj006/League-of-Legends-Match-Predictor/README.md

 # 🎮 League of Legends Match Outcome Prediction

-Predicting the winner of a League of Legends match using machine learning and in-game performance metrics.
+Predicting League of Legends match outcomes using machine learning and in-game performance metrics.

 ---

-## 📖 Introduction
+## 📖 Project Overview

 League of Legends is one of the world's most popular esports titles, generating millions of matches and vast amounts of gameplay data.
 Understanding which factors contribute to victory can provide valuable insights for players, analysts, and teams.

-This project develops a machine learning model capable of predicting match outcomes based on match statistics.
-Using Logistic Regression implemented in PyTorch, the model learns patterns associated with winning and losing games and evaluates its performance using standard classification metrics.
+This project explores whether gameplay statistics can accurately predict match outcomes.
+Using Logistic Regression implemented in PyTorch, a binary classification model was developed to classify matches as either wins or losses based on player and team performance metrics.

 ---

 ## 🎯 Objectives

-The primary goals of this project are:
+The primary goals of this project were to:

 * Analyze League of Legends match data.
 * Identify gameplay features that influence match outcomes.